-Public Education Funding (Position Statement) - Significant progress was made in public education funding during the 2020 Regular Session.
+Public Education Funding - Significant progress was made in public education funding during the 2020 Regular Session.
 However, much of that progress has subsequently been deferred due to the economic impact of the COVID-19 pandemic.
-The City believes the 2021 General Assembly session should focus on restoring the deferred funding for public education while continuing to mitigate the ongoing impact of COVID-19.
+The City believes the 2021 General Assembly session should focus on restoring the deferred funding for public education, including increasing the At-Risk Add-On, while continuing to mitigate the ongoing impact of COVID-19.
 The City fully supports the RPS 2021 State Legislative Priorities for funding as adopted by the Richmond School Board.

-Mandatory Wi-Fi assess for distant learning not discriminate by low-income communities.
-(Robertson) NOTE: Need more specificity on the change being sought before a legislative request or position statement can be drafted.
+Broadband - Broadband coverage and affordability is a pervasive issue that has far-reaching implications for K-12 education and lifelong learning.
+The City urges a concentrated governmental effort to ensure broadband coverage is both available and affordable to those that are most in need.
+[The above statement to replace Mandatory Wi-Fi assess for distant learning not discriminate by low-income communities.
+(Robertson) NOTE: Need more specificity on the change being sought before a legislative request or position statement can be drafted.]